razin223/Test-Work/README.md

 - run composer update
 - Run migrations (sorry did not able to make seeds)
 - For email sending set email config in env file
+- For running cron use laravel instruction (I added the cron command in karnel for everyday at 12:01AM)